ring-lang/ring/extensions/README.md

 The RingCJSON folder contains the Ring binding to CJSON library

-The RingHTTPLib folder contains the Ring binding to CPPHTTPLib library
+The RingHTTPLib folder contains the Ring binding to CPPHTTPLib library (New version - 64bit only)

+The RingHTTPLib32 folder contains the Ring binding to CPPHTTPLib library (Old version - 32bit/64bit)

 The RingRogueUtil folder contains the Ring binding to RogueUtil library